hammerheim-game/hammerheim-rules/8-scenarios.md

 In the middle of the board set up two buildings such that a long (roughly 10") alleyway (roughly 2" wide) is formed between the two.
 This alleyway represents Tyler Street.
 The rest of the board is set up as normal.

 ##### Set-Up
-Both players roll a D6 to see who deploys first.
-Whoever rolls highest sets up first, within 8" of the table edge of their choice.
-Their opponent then sets up within 8" of the opposite edge.
+Players each roll a D6 to determine the order of deployment.
+The player that rolls highest deploys first, setting up as described at the start of this section.
 Special Deployment may not be used.

 ##### Special Rules
 The map on the alley wall was written by a madman, and the